Propaganda in South Korea: Radio

 South Korea broadcasts radio messages toward North Korea with news and propaganda themes.
 The South Korean government reduced projecting propaganda through the Sunshine Policy years.
 Propaganda broadcasts resumed after the election of the hardline president Lee Myung-bak in 2008 and increased after violent attacks by North Korea in 2010.

 Newspapers

 South Korea has a free press like other democratic nations.
 South Korean newspapers are a forum for criticisms and support for political ideas and the government.
 Media coverage frequently is focused on North Korea and prospects for reunification.
 Sensitivity about the Dokdo island dispute is also a common propaganda theme covered in South Korean print media.

 Leaflets

 Leaflets with propaganda themes are sent by balloon to North Korea in hopes of reaching the populace with information.
 South Korean leaflet activity may start and stop depending on the level of dialog between the two Koreas.
 Anti-communist or anti-North Korea organizations, not necessarily the South Korean government, may deliver propaganda leaflets.

+On 12 June 2026, former President of South Korea Yoon Suk Yeol was found guilty of treason and abuse of power for ordering drones to be flown into North Korea in October 2024 to drop propaganda leaflets over Pyongyang on three occasions, to provoke North Korea and help justify his martial law declaration; he was sentenced to 30 years imprisonment.